ibm-cloud-docs/vpc/about-contract.md

 ```
 {: codeblock}

 When you use multiple volumes, the deployer must ensure that the volumes are created in advance, and also specify the volume ID in the contract file.
 Otherwise, the volume name must be specified and the volume must be created with the same name.
-If both are not specified, then the volume key is considered as the volume name and the volume has to be created with the same name while or before creating the virtual server instance.
+If both are not specified, then the volume key is considered as the volume name and the volume must be created with the same name while or before the virtual server instance is created.
 The following snippet is an example:

 ```yaml
  env: |